Gabrieljsilva/teste-desenvolvimento-web/api/README.md

 DB_HOST=postgresdb
 ```

-The migrations and seeders must be executed through the container terminal, because the environment variables are declared in the context of the containers and our host machine does not have explicit access to them.
+The migrations must be executed through the container terminal, because the environment variables are declared in the context of the containers and our host machine does not have explicit access to them.
 To access the container we need to follow the following steps:

 #### List active containers
 After uploading the container with docker-compose, we can list all active containers with the following command: